zonemaster/zonemaster/docs/specifications/tests/Methods.md

 from the delegation of the given zone (child zone) from the parent zone.

 IP addresses for [out-of-bailiwick] name server names are not extracted with this methon.
-To get those see [method-get-del-ns-ips] or [method-get-del-ns-names-and-ips].
+To get those see [get-del-ns-ips] or [get-del-ns-names-and-ips].

 This is an internal method to be used by other methods.